 Demography of Moroccan-Canadian Jews

 About 8,600 Jews moved from Morocco to Canada between 1960 and 2011, most of them between 1960 and 1989.
 French-speaking Quebec and its largest city Montreal were the main destinations for Moroccan Jews.
 In Canada, Moroccan Jews identified themselves as Sephardim, along with Jews from other Jews from North Africa and the Middle East.
 In 2011, 36,040 Sephardim lived in Canada, with 22,225 in Montreal, 9,425 in Toronto and smaller groups in Vancouver, Winnipeg, Ottawa and Calgary.
+Between 7,000-8,000 of Toronto’s Sephardic Jews have Moroccan ancestry.
+They are represented by the Jewish Moroccan Community of Morocco, with its seven affiliated organizations.
 The country’s total Jewish population by religion was 330,000 and 349,000 by ethnic origin out of a total population of 30 million.

 In 2011, out of the total Montreal Jewish population of 90,780, 6,280 were born in Morocco.
 In addition, many of the 1,690 Sephardic immigrants from France and 1,415 immigrants from Israel in 2011 had Moroccan heritage.
 Of the 9,735 Sephardic inhabitants of Montreal born in Canada, the majority had Moroccan Jewish heritage.